 - Gross monthly income of $3,500 x .29 = $1,015 can be applied to housing

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

 Don't forget these ratios are only guidelines.
-We'd be thrilled to pre-qualify you to determine how large a mortgage you can afford.
+We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.

 Atlantic Financial Services can answer questions about these ratios and many others.
 Call us: (732) 969-9300.